gearglow/ReptiliaWithATwist/The List.md

 ## Chapter 5: Was This A Date?

 The summer fell into a rhythm fairly quickly.
-She'd gotten into good enough shape that she'd been able to read the primers for more hard-style martial arts, like jiu jitsu, krav maga, and Shaolin animal-style kung fu.
-She'd moved on to 'Elysia's Combat Style, stage 2,' which touched heavily on Jeet Kun Do.
+Elysia had gotten into good enough shape that she'd been able to read the primers for more hard-style martial arts, like jiu jitsu, krav maga, and Shaolin animal-style kung fu.
+She'd moved on to 'Elysia's Combat Style: Stage 2,' which touched heavily on Jeet Kun Do.
 Mornings were spent training with Robbie, and afternoons were spent writing to friends, finishing up summer homework, and frequently meeting up with Hermione.
 After coming out to her, Elysia no longer felt the need to shift into her 'Harry Potter' shape around Hermione, and they both got used to Elysia's girl-ness surprisingly quickly.

 Hermione had expressed desire to learn some of what Elysia could now do (vocally and at great length), so Elysia began teaching her the basics of both mind magic and wandless casting.
 As part of these, she and Robbie also started teaching Hermione some tai chi.

-They still made sure to have fun, though.
+They still made time to have fun, though.
 It was a good summer for cinema.
 Neither Elysia nor Robbie had ever been before, so Hermione taken them both to see *The Lion King,* *Baby's Day Out,* *Little Rascals,* *Forrest Gump,* and *The Mask.*

 Robbie had wanted to examine the pedestal building at The Kiln again (and give the two friends some time without Elysia's 'brother' tagging along, he confided to her), so Elysia and Hermione saw *Black Beauty* just the two of them.

 *Why does this feel like a date?* They both thought, walking out of the theater.
-Their hands had kept brushing while they had been sharing a tub of popcorn, and neither girl was sure if it had been entirely accidental or not.
+Not that either of them had ever actually been on a date, but their hands had kept brushing while they were sharing a tub of popcorn, and neither girl was sure if it had been entirely accidental or not.

 By now, Robbie and Elysia's bond had progressed to the point that they could, with effort, send messages to each other telepathically.
 So when Hermione asked if Elysia would stay for dinner, she let Robbie know and barely avoided blushing visibly at the smirk he sent back.